Welcome to our “Hidden Forest” site!

 To the contrary, if you believe that the value of your home is less than the Assessment, then you’ll want to do some research before completing your Protest form and sending it in.
-I have made all of the 2021 Hidden Forest sales data available on my website in two formats; 1) a single line format showing address, square footage, sales price and closing date, and 2) the full MLS Detail Sheet of each of the sales.
-Go through the single line data and decide which ones are geographically the closest to your home, and also most comparable to your home in size and amenities.
-You can often “Google” the comparable address to view interior photos from the old listing, and compare the condition to your home for similarities.
+Please contact us to run a CMA that will show you the comparable homes to yours that can help argue your taxes.
+Also, you can often “Google” the comparable address to view interior photos from the old listing, and compare the condition to your home for similarities.
 Try to use only two-story comparables if your home is a two-story, and try to keep the size within 200 sq.ft. (+/-) of your home if possible.
-NOTE: There is a column on this page with “Seller Concessions” listed.
+NOTE: If we supply you a CMA, There is a column on this page with “Seller Concessions” listed.
 This is money the Seller gives to the Buyer outside of price reduction… but still affects their total NET on the Sale.
 If the concessions are a substantial amount (more than $1 per square foot), you should subtract this amount from the Sales Price.
 Print out the information that is applicable to your protest and make notes.
 Have it ready to duplicate and take with you if/when you go before the ARB.

 The first step is to fill out your Notice of Protest by completing the reverse side of your Assessment Notice.
 I suggest that you check both of the boxes in Section 3 “Value is over market value” AND “Value is unequal as compared with other properties.”